 2. The ANODE ends of the two Diodes that have their Cathodes (Band) Ends connected to the Track Input, form the DC NEGATIVE.

 3. The TCS T1 has a Bridge Rectifier.
 Connect the Black wire to the Negative Pad of this Bridge Rectifier.

 4. Smaller N/Z Scale decoders like the TCS M1, have really small Diodes or with decoders that you cannot identify the Input Diodes, to locate the DC Negative:

 b.
-Connect your Multimeter’s RED Lead to the decoder’s Function COMMON.
+Connect your RED Lead of your Multimeter, to the decoder’s Function Common.

 d.
-One end should be the DC Negative, like what is shown on the NCE D14SR decoder above.
+One end should be the DC Negative, like where the Green wire is connected on the NCE D14SR decoder, above.

 5. Hopefully you’ll find the DC Negative.